 Squirrels are rodents, and are born to gnaw.
 Their incisors never stop growing, so they must chew constantly to keep them worn down.
 They have seemingly insatiable appetites and can easily consume up to 1kg of food per week!
 They are also extremely cunning, and physically equipped to successfully overcome the obstacles that we put in their way.

-Anyone who has ever tried to outwit a squirrel with a mechanical device knows how difficult this can be.
+Anyone who has ever tried to outsmart a squirrel with a mechanical device knows how difficult this can be.
 Squirrels can climb polished steel poles.
 They can leap more than 8 feet.
 Their tails give them phenomenal balance, allowing them to effortlessly cross long lengths of thin wire.
-They can dig and, yes, they can even swim – so building a moat to protect your bird feeders from squirrels is probably not the answer!
+They can dig and, yes, they can even swim – so building a moat to protect your bird feeders from squirrels is probably not the answer either!

 If you are troubled by squirrels in your garden and on your feeders and bird tables, then you essentially have three options.
 You essentially have three options, the first is to adopt a few squirrel-deterring methods and hope they do the trick.
 The second is to provide an alternative feeding station just for the squirrels, so that they leave your bird feeders alone.
 And finally, if your squirrels are becoming intolerable, then you can contact a local squirrel control service who will come out, remove the offenders, and give you advice about preventive measures.
 You should be able to find a squirrel control service online or in a local directory under ‘Pest Control’.

 If you do decide to take option number one – outsmarting your squirrels – then here are a few things to try: